 That's pretty neat.
-It's not inconceivable that we could catch a glimpse of another Earth outside our solar system within our lifetimes, or at least within the lifetimes of our next generation.
+It's not inconceivable that we could catch a glimpse of another Earth outside our solar system within our lifetimes, or at least within the lifetimes of the next generation.

 The source for the report wishes to remain anonymous because ESO is still double- and triple-checking its data before making the announcement official.
 Proxima Centauri might be close, but it's not a bright star, so detecting a planet within its dim light is pushing the limits of current technology.
 It's a discovery that scientists want to be certain about before announcing it, though that announcement is expected later this month.

-Proxima Centauri is an M-type red dwarf that is part of a three-star system that also includes Alpha Centauri A and B. It's a constellation mostly viewable from the southern hemisphere.
-Since Proxima Centauri orbits its two Alpha Centauri siblings, there will actually come a time in 27,000 years when Alpha Centauri A and B will be closer to us.
+Proxima Centauri is an M-type red dwarf that is part of a three-star system that also includes Alpha Centauri A and B. It's a constellation mostly viewable from the Southern Hemisphere.
+Since Proxima Centauri orbits its two Alpha Centauri siblings, there will come a time in 27,000 years when Alpha Centauri A and B will be closer to us.
 Until then, however, Proxima Centauri is as close as any other star comes to our own.

-If there is life around this star, it's just a stone's throw away.
+If there's life around this star, it's just a stone's throw away.
 We'll just need to build the technology to throw one.